slint-ui/slint/docs/reference/src/language/builtins/elements.md

 ### Accessibility

 Use the following `accessible-` properties to make your items interact well with software like screen readers, braille terminals and other software to make your application accessible.
+`accessible-role` must be set in order to be able to set any other accessible property or callback.

 -   **`accessible-role`** (_in_ _enum [`AccessibleRole`](enums.md#accessiblerole)_): The role of the element.
 This property is mandatory to be able to use any other accessible properties.
 It should be set to a constant value. (default value: `none` for most elements, but `text` for the Text element)
 -   **`accessible-checkable`** (_in_ _bool_): Whether the element is can be checked or not.